Madrigal (band): "I Believe in Sunshine"

+"I Believe In Sunshine" had been originally recorded and released by A Passing Fancy in August 1967.
+The original version made #50 in the RPM Top Singles chart and #28 in the CHUM (Toronto) chart in autumn 1967.
+Both versions were produced by songwriter Greg Hambleton.

 Album

 It was mentioned in the December 10, 1970 issue of Billboard that their forthcoming album Sunshine and Baked Beans was to be released mid that month and would include the hit single.
 The album was issued on Tuesday 1002.
 The album made the RPM 100 Albums chart and got to #68 on February 13, 1971.
 It got a release in the US as a self-titled album on SSS International SSS-18.
 It was given a four star rating by Billboard in the magazine's July 3 issue.

 Further activities

 In December 1970, Madrigal and Tuesday Records labelmates Steel River were ready to tour Quebec and the Maritimes.
 Also they were to appear in a CKFH promoted charity-related concert that was held at Massey Hall on the 20th.
 Other artists on the list were Ronnie Hawkins, Everyday People, Steel River and Tommy Graham.

 They followed up with another single, "Hallelujah" bw "Freedom" which wasn't on the album.
 The US release was on SSS International SSS-845.

 In 1973 the group broke up.
 It was recreated in 1975 with a different line up.
 This only lasted a short time, and the group broke up again.
 Peter Boynton became part of the group Red Rider which included Tom Cochrane.